yliyanage/Accident-Detection/pages/feat_extract.md

 </pre>

-All features are computed via a rolling window approach.
+These features are computed via a rolling window approach.
 For example, feature mean is computed as follows:

 $$ Z_k = \frac{\sum_{i=0}^{N-1} Y_{k-i}}{N}, $$